Eric Hilgendorf: Academic career

 In 2013, Hilgendorf was invited as visiting professor at the Law Faculty of the Peking University.
 Peking University has awarded him the title of honorary professor.
 Since 2018, he is member of the "Global Faculty" of Peking University Law School.
 In the same year. he received an honorary professorship from Renmin University Law School.
 In 2014, he was a guest professor at Hebrew University, Jerusalem.
+He is the editor of a Festschrift for former Israel Supreme Court Judge Yoram Danziger on occasion of his 70th birthday.
+In 2025, Hilgendorf founded the "Internationale Feuerbach-Gesellschaft" (International Feuerbach Society).

-In 2010, Hilgendorf founded the Forschungsstelle Robotrecht, a well-known research centre addressing legal issues related to autonomous systems in industrial processes, transport and private life.
+In 2010, Hilgendorf founded the Forschungsstelle Robotrecht, a well-known research centre addressing legal issues related to autonomous systems and AI in industrial processes, transport and private life.
 Autonomous driving raises questions of civil and criminal liability, protection of privacy and matters of registration for road use.
 From 2013 to 2017, he was head of the pan-European legal research group of AdaptIVe, an EU-funded research project on the development of autonomous vehicles.
 In 2016, he was appointed by Federal Minister of Transport and Digital Infrastructure Alexander Dobrindt to serve on the German government's Ethics Commission on Autonomous Driving.
-Since 2019, Hilgendorf has been co-director of the newly founded Bavarian Research Institute for Digital Transformation (BIDT) situated in Munich.
-Moreover, he was member of the European High Level Expert Group on Artificial Intelligence (EU HLEG on AI).
+From 2019 to 2024, Hilgendorf has been co-director of the newly founded Bavarian Research Institute for Digital Transformation (BIDT) situated in Munich.
+Moreover, he was member of the European High Level Expert Group on Artificial Intelligence (EU HLEG on AI) which laid the foundations of the new European AI Act.
+In 2020, he was appointed as a member of the Bavarian AI Council.

 Hilgendorf is also the chairperson of the Juristen ALUMNI Würzburg, the University of Würzburg Law Faculty's alumni relations program.

 Publications

 Hilgendorf is the author of numerous books, essays, and annotations.
-Many of his works have been translated into other languages such as English, Spanish, Portuguese, Chinese, Japanese, Korean, Turkish and Greek.
+Many of his works have been translated into other languages such as English, Spanish, Portuguese, Chinese, Japanese, Korean, Turkish, Persian and Greek.
 Among his works are (with English translation):